-How to Upgrade Linux Kernel in CentOS 7
+How to Upgrade the Linux Kernel on CentOS and Rocky Linux

 Introduction

 The Linux kernel is the foundation on which all Linux distributions operate.
-It is open-source software – anyone can decompile, examine, and modify the code.
+It is open-source software, which means anyone can decompile, examine, and modify the code.

-This guide will instruct you on how to upgrade the Linux kernel on CentOS 7.
+This guide will show you how to upgrade the Linux kernel on CentOS and Rocky Linux.

 Prerequisites